1fwang/1fwang/README.md

 ---
 I am currently a Senior Researcher of XR Vision Labs at Tencent.
 My research interests lie in robotic vision, particularly in visual odometry/SLAM for multi-camera systems and event-based cameras, as well as AI-generated content (AIGC).

-Previously, I was a Ph.D. student at Australian National University from Mar.
-2016 to Oct.
-2020, advised by Prof. Laurent Kneip and Prof. Hongdong Li.
-Before that, I received my Bachelor’s Degree in Engineering from Australian National University and Beijing Institute of Technology in Dec.
-2015 and Jun.
-2016 respectively.
+Previously, I earned my Ph.D. at the Australian National University under Prof. Laurent Kneip and Prof. Hongdong Li from March 2016 to October 2020.
+Before that, I completed my Bachelor’s Degree in Engineering at ANU in December 2015 and at Beijing Institute of Technology(北京理工大学) in June 2016.

 ### [My Google Scholar Citations](https://scholar.google.com.au/citations?user=_0BWh_8AAAAJ=en)